msteffan/fundamentals/03_a_computer_program/15_typeform_logical_operators.md

 > Try again!

-According to Code Snippet 1, if you need to buy food if you're hungry and there is no food in the fridge, which condition should you use in the `if` statement?
+Take a look at Code Snippet 1.
+Let's assume that you need to buy food if (a) you're hungry and (b) there is no food in the fridge.
+Which of the below conditions should you use in the `if` statement (replacing the word "CONDITION" in the code snippet)?
   - [ ] hungry && food_in_fridge
   - [ ] hungry || food_in_fridge
   - [ ] !hungry || food_in_fridge